NevermindNilas/TheAnimeScripter/README.md

 ## 📋 To-Do

 In no particular order:
-- Provide a bundled version with all of the dependencies included ( need assitance with this )
 - Add MT back
-- Add more functionalities to Cugan-AMD
 - Fix SwinIR
-- Improve performance
 - Add testing. ( high priority )
 - ADd DepthMap process ( high priority )
 - Maybe add TRT. ( probably not )